codeforcauseorg/edu-client/CONTRIBUTING.md

 ### 🚩 Forking repository :

-1. Fistly you have to make your own copy of project.
-For that you have to fork the repository.
+1. Firstly you have to make your copy of the project.
+For that, you have to fork the repository.
 You can find the fork button on the top-right side of the browser window.
-(Refer image below )
+(Refer to the image below)
 2. Kindly wait till it gets forked.
 3. After that copy will look like `<your-user-name>/edu-client` forked from `codeforcause/edu-client`.
 <img src="./doc/images/fork.png" alt="Demo fork image" align="center"/>